 Why would anyone want to go cage diving with great white sharks?
 The adrenaline rush, the love of marine life, the bragging rights?
 Who knows!
 It’s beyond my comprehension, but it is something that Brian always wanted to do, so we made it happen.

-When I started researching locations for cage diving with great white sharks, there were two key contender’s – California or South Africa.
-On the surface one would think California but here is the deal.
-In California, it costs almost $1,000 to cage dive with a great white, and if you are an observer, it’s around $500.
+When researching cage diving locations with great white sharks, two key contenders were California and South Africa.
+On the surface, one would think California, but here is the deal.
+It costs almost $1,000 to cage dive with a great white in California; if you are an observer, it’s around $500.
 I don’t know about you, but I think that’s ridiculous!
-Now, if you research the pricing in South Africa, it’s about $120 to cage dive and $80 to observe.
+If you research South Africa‘s pricing, it’s about $120 to cage dive and $80 to observe.

-When you consider that you can travel to South Africa for less than $1,000 making the journey, there was a no brainer.
-We combined the trip with Dubai and flew Emirate Airlines using a multi city-flight that essentially gave us a week in both locations for less than $1,000k each round trip.
+When you consider that you can travel to South Africa for less than $1,000 making the journey, there was a no-brainer.
+We combined the trip with Dubai and flew Emirate Airlines using a multi-city-flight that gave us a week in both locations for less than $1,000k each round trip.

 If you are not familiar with multi city-flights, read this:

-We took our trip out of Gansbaai located a couple of hours south from Cape Town.
-There are lots of different tour operators, and some are even less expensive than the one I will recommend.
+We took our trip out of Gansbaai, located a couple of hours south of Cape Town.
+There are many different tour operators, some even less expensive than the one I recommend.
 We used Great White Shark Tours.
 They have an excellent reputation and know what they are doing.
 I can’t tell you enough good things about this company.
 Everything was as planned and professional.

 Most importantly, a safe vessel and equipment.
-They provided a round trip service as a part of the trip.
-We were staying in Cape Town, and it was about two hours each way to get to Gansbaai.
-We did pay it a little extra for this, but it was minimal.
+They provided a round-trip service as a part of the trip.
+We stayed in Cape Town, and it was about two hours each way to get to Gansbaai.
+We did pay a little extra for this, but it was minimal.

 The Actual Cage Dive